GTChimp/pgObjectsInstaller/readme.md

 Also, the general recommendation is that the user/role used for the deployment was an owner of the database.

-# Default properties
+# Configs

-Default properties for the app are represented in the default_properties.json file.
+Config files for the app should be located in the *configs* folder.
+All files which are located there will be validated, and you will be able to choose proper cfg.
+Valid configs should have *.json* extension and have the following structure:
 ```
 {
   "repo": {